Banging Toolbox

 The plug tap has a less pronounced taper to the cutting edges, a cutting action less aggressive compared to the bottoming tap but more so compared to the taper tap.

-The bottoming tap, has 1 to 2 tapered cutting edges before the full cutting force is engaged and is the most aggressive compared to the first two.
-It is good for use after cutting the initial thread.
+The bottoming tap has 1 to 2 tapered cutting edges before the full cutting force is engaged.
+This is most aggressive compared to the first two.

 Size of die